 Last Updated on

 Casual Dining in an Upscale Setting

-If you are searching for a delightful dining experience in Houston, Texas I would recommend making reservations at Sorrento Ristorante Italiano.
+If you are searching for a delightful dining experience in Houston, Texas, I recommend making reservations at Sorrento Ristorante Italiano.

 My husband and I wanted to do something special for our 40th wedding anniversary.
 We decided to go to Sunday Brunch at this upscale dining establishment.
-While the atmosphere and dining experience was definitely upscale, the dress code is relaxed and comfortable.
+While the atmosphere and dining experience are upscale, the dress code is relaxed and comfortable.

 Sorrento Ristorante Italiano

 It is located downstairs in an end cap of a strip center.
 Attached to the building is a room that functions as a sun-room or solarium.
 It overlooks a tree-lined street and is a bright room in which to dine.

 Whoever was employed to do the murals in this restaurant did an excellent job!

 Sorrento, Italy overlooks the Bay of Naples, Mount Vesuvius and the Isle of Capri.
 It is a location where many citrus trees exist.